JgdshSeerm/phonegap-android-example/README.md

 	EmbeddedAgent.onPause(getApplicationContext());
 }
 ```
-These two hook methods provide the means by which the App47 Agent works.
 Then in your `onCreate` method add:
 ```
 EmbeddedAgent.configureAgent(getApplicationContext());
 ```
+These hook methods provide the means by which the App47 Agent works.
+If you do not do this step, you will not see analytics.

 Fire up your app and watch for analytics to appear in your dashboard.